 Pour the batter into cupcake papers in a cupcake tin, about ¾ to the top.
 And bake at 350 degrees for 18-20 minutes, until a tester inserted into the cupcakes come out clean.

 Let cupcakes cool in pan for a few minutes before removing to cooling rack to cool completely.

 Ready for some frosting/icing?
 This was a total experiment on my part.
 I just knew I wanted cream cheese frosting with fresh blackberries.
 Not too much to ask, is it?
-Well, it turned out to be more of a thin icing, but it was still delicious!
+Well, like I mentioned earlier, it turned out to be more of a thin icing, but it was delicious!

 I absolutely love the color of the icing!
 Sure, it was a little bit thinner than the typical frosting, but it looked stunning and was nice and light tasting.

 But my favorite part of the cupcake was probably (no… definitely) the lemon curd.
 It added a fantastic tangy kick to the cupcake and made me crave summer weather and more seasonal fruits.
 Plus, I always say a good cupcake filling can do wonders for a dry cupcake.
 Not that these were dry, but if you're worried about getting the perfect cupcake, add a delicious filling and your problems will be solved in an instant.